vekatze/neut/book/src/how-to-execute-types.md

 <div class="info-block">

-Every function type is translated into this same `base.#.cls`, no matter its argument types and the result types.
+Every function type is translated into this same `base.#.cls`, regardless of its argument and result types.

 </div>